ThisUsedToBeAnEmail/AnyPerlEliza/README.md

 # NAME

-Chatbot::Eliza - I'm so modern I only work on v5.2x
+Eliza::Chatbot - I'm so modern I only work on v5.2x

 # VERSION